 Joyce Wilding Hostel opened in 1970 in Eight Mile Plains, Brisbane.
 Originally a refuge for Aboriginal widows, deserted mothers, and children, the hostel provided short-term accommodation during its time.

 Joyce Wilding Hostel was closed and demolished in late 2021.
-The new development has been renamed Kaggarabah (place of the porcupine/echidna, Mt Gravatt and surrounds) and is due to be rebuilt by late 2023/early 2024.
+The new development has been renamed Kaggarabah (place of the porcupine/echidna, Mt Gravatt and surrounds) and is due to open early 2024.

 NRSCH accreditation took place 16 November 2021, waiting for final report.